CTXz/STM8S103F3-Examples/adc_led_threshold/README.md

 > Note: Checking and setting `ADC1_FLAG_EOC` is not strictly necessary, since the ADC will continue to convert the input voltage even if we don't check or set the flag.
 However, it is good practice to check the flag, since it will indicate whether the ADC value has been updated.

-Finally, after reading the ADC value we then check if the ADC value is above half way, and if it is, we turn the LED on.
+Finally, after reading the ADC value we then check if the ADC value is greater than half of its maximum value, and if it is, we turn the LED on.
 Otherwise we turn the LED off.